balabit/syslog-ng-gitbook/chapters/chapter_1/README.md

 to develop syslog-ng.
 Understanding these basics is crucial before starting your contribution to the project.
 Without speaking the same language on structure of development the project can get easily obfuscated that makes further contribution impossible.

-If you lack something (or something is not clear enough) after reading this chapter, [please contact](https://waffle.io/balabit/syslog-ng-gitbook) to help us improve the usability of this book.